Love ranch? Hidden Valley Ranch ice cream coming to Walmart

-OKLAHOMA CITY (KFOR) — Are you obsessed with ranch dressing?
+OKLAHOMA CITY, Okla.
+(KFOR) — Are you obsessed with ranch dressing?
 There’s a new ice cream for you.

 Van Leeuwen Ice Cream is releasing its new Hidden Valley Ranch Ice Cream exclusively at Walmart stores across the country.